pmem/vltrace/man/vltrace.1.md

 `-e, --expr <expr>`

 defines which syscalls should be traced:
-	1) Intercepting using both KProbes and TracePoints (requires kernel >= 4.7):
+	1) Intercepting using both Kprobes and Tracepoints (requires kernel >= 4.7):
 	- 'all' all syscalls provided by the kernel using:
-		- KProbes on syscalls' entry and
+		- Kprobes on syscalls' entry and
-		- TracePoint (raw syscall sys_exit) on syscalls' exit.
+		- Tracepoint (raw syscall sys_exit) on syscalls' exit.
 		This is the default and recommended option.
-	2) Intercepting using KProbes only:
+	2) Intercepting using Kprobes only:
 	- 'kp-all'    - all syscalls provided by kernel
 	- 'kp-fileio' - all syscalls related to file IO
 	- 'kp-file'   - all syscalls with path arguments